-PATH 367 Sign Language
+PATH 367 Sign Language I

-Designed to teach sign language and the manual alphabet to health professionals, speech therapists, rehabilitationists and teachers of children with special problems so they can work with children or adults who have need for an alternate means of communication.
+Designed to teach sign language and the manual alphabet to health professionals, speech pathologists, rehabilitationists and teachers of children with special problems so they can work with children and adults who have a need for an alternate means of communication.

-PATH 368 Communication Problems of the Elderly
+PATH 368[°] Communication Problems of the Elderly

-Normal communication systems, psychological and neuro-physiological correlates of aging, effects on communication ability due to hearing loss, pathological processes, alterations in environment and lifestyle and the roles of rehabilitation specialists.
+Covers normal communication systems, psychological and neuro-physiological correlates of aging, effects on communication ability due to hearing loss, pathological processes, alterations in environment and lifestyle and the roles of rehabilitation specialists.